If you are looking to book your wedding photographer in the Caerphilly & South Wales Area…

-- The name Caerffili derives from the towns origins: In AD75, the Romans were the first settlers when they built a fort here during their occupation.
+- Caerffili derives from the town’s origins: In AD75, the Romans were the first settlers when they built a fort here during their occupation.
 Subsequently, St Ffili built a second fort.
-The Welsh for fort is ‘Caer’, hence the name Caerffili.
-Some of this is speculation and there are other theories!
+The Welsh for ‘fort’ is ‘Caer’, hence the name Caerffili.
+Some of this is speculation, and there are other theories!

 - The Big Cheese Festival is held every summer in Caerphilly and has currently been running for 21 years.
-Attracting above 80,000 people annually, the festival is a celebration of the culture, history and heritage of the town and surrounding area.
+Attracting above 80,000 people annually, the festival celebrates the town’s culture, history, and heritage.

 - The town features in the Sex Pistols documentary ‘The Filth and the Fury‘ and plays a small part in punk folklore… In 1976, Caerphilly was one of only three councils nationally that would allow punk band the Sex Pistols to perform.
-Protests and prayers were held by locals outside the Castle Cinema (now demolished to make way for the shopping centre) where they were performing and there was huge controversy over the event.
-The local punks had a good night though!
+Locals held protests and prayers outside the Castle Cinema (now demolished to make way for the shopping centre) where they were performing, and there was a huge controversy over the event.
+The local punks had a good night, though!

-- In 1979, the Caerphilly Heart Disease Study was set up and is now one of the longest studies of it's kind in the world.
-The reason Caerphilly was chosen was that it's population was considered fairly stable.
-There was also a higher incidence of heart disease compared to most of the UK.
+- In 1979, the Caerphilly Heart Disease Study was set up and is now one of the longest studies of its kind in the world.
+The reason the town was chosen was that its population was considered fairly stable.
+Heart disease also featured more prevalently than most areas of the UK.

 - The town is a popular filming location.
-The castle has been featured in several ‘Dr Who‘ episodes and ‘Merlin‘ too!
+The castle features in several ‘Dr Who‘ episodes and ‘Merlin‘ too!

 10 Wonderful Reasons to Hold Your Wedding in Caerphilly!